Which Restriction Method Should You Use?

 Restrict Access by IP Address or Hostname

 - This method allows you to control which machines can access your pages, however, you can not control who uses that machine.
 Restricting access to software or services by IP address is not considered a secure mechanism.
-In addition, this restriction becomes less relevant as university affiliates connect to Carenegie Mellon services from remote sites.
+In addition, this restriction becomes less relevant as university affiliates connect to Carnegie Mellon services from remote sites.
 For these reasons, Computing Services actively discourages the use of IP Address Restriction to restrict access to services.

 Restrict Access to a Set of Andrew Users